RoverPlatform/rover-android/rover/src/test/java/org/json/README.md

 with a stubbed version of `android.jar`, including the org.json library.

-This means all attempts to do any sort of integration testing of the SDK code responsible for serializing JSON will fail with stub exceptions.
+This means all attempts to do any sort of integration testing of the Rover SDK code responsible for serializing JSON will fail with stub exceptions.

 The workaround here is to include the real Android org.json code here